Does Anointing of the Sick

 The Holy Eucharist is our hope for Eternal Life, for those who truly believe (love God enough to sincerely desire to hate their sin so to embrace His mercy).
 But the most important fact to remember still remains that CONFESSION MUST PROCEED ANOINTING OF THE SICK OR THE HOLY EUCHARIST, if that is at all possible, for the greatest benefit of grace from the anointing of the sick or the Holy Eucharist.

-“‘If circumstances suggest it [the person is capable of confessing], the celebration of the sacrament [of the sick] can be preceded by the sacrament of Penance and followed by the sacrament of the Eucharist.
-As the sacrament of Christ’s Passover the Eucharist should always be the last sacrament of the earthly journey, the “viaticum” for “passing over” to eternal life”‘ (CCC #1517).
+“The sacrament of Christ’s Passover the Eucharist should always be the last sacrament of the earthly journey, the “viaticum” for “passing over” to eternal life”‘ (CCC #1517).

-How an Unconscious Person is Helped
+How an Unconscious Person is Helped from Anointing of the Sick

 Now, if they don’t regain consciences, and they die, they will die in the state of grace and be saved.
 Praise God!